terminalsin/ghast.dev/README.md

 ### Files and directories

-This project is setup to demonstrate use of the Required structure below.
+This project is setup to demonstrate use of the _Required_ file structure below.

+If you are looking for a template project with more substantial content like multiple pages and use of layouts, see https://github.com/MichaelCurrin/Jekyll-blog-demo.

 #### Required